By Thailand specialist Mark

 One of the more unusual snacks you might spot are insects (particularly at the busiest Sunday night market).
 The peckish can choose from crickets, cicada, grasshoppers or whirligig beetles, laid out in huge piles.
 Fried and salted, they are served in small plastic bags with a bit of chili.
 For insect-eating novices I suggest the small, crunchy crickets.

 From Chiang Mai, you can head out into the countryside to the village of Hang Dong.
 Most of Thailand’s tomatoes and cucumbers come from here, and Mr Prapat and his family are fruit and vegetable farmers like many in the region.
 You can tour their orchard to see how traditional Thai ingredients grow, as well as helping to pick a few (lychee picking is particularly skilled, involving deft movements with a long pole).

 You’ll also join the family as they cook and eat their meals.
 Sitting in the garden, under the shade of a parasol, you’ll learn how to make curry paste from scratch and marinade chicken in a combination of lemongrass, ginger and garlic.
-The family dry their own chillies, which you get to pound in a pestle and mortar to make a hot chilli sauce.
+The family dry their own chilies, which you get to pound in a pestle and mortar to make a hot chili sauce.

 Food in the Isaan region

 Nestled between Laos and Cambodia, Isaan is the agricultural heartland of Thailand.
 This little-developed area is punctuated by sandstone Khmer temples that predate Angkor, and small communities who speak a language that’s closer to Laotian than Thai.
 Ask your tuk-tuk driver in Bangkok, and you’re likely to find that he hails from here.